monash-programming-team/FHIR_Comp_2021/solutions/Q4/statement.md

 ## Scoring

-We have a solution the does alright in allocating everyone.
+We have a solution that does alright in allocating everyone.

 You will begin to accrue points if your answers cost less than 125% of ours.
 You will stop getting points if your answers cost less than 95% of ours (You will get full score).